poctave/Hybrid-bonds-pricer/README.md

 ## Foreword:
 This script allows to visualize relative value of hybrid credit bonds in terms of SSS (Sub to Senior spread) both from an historical and peers perspectives.
 Both systems work on Bloomberg's BQUANT (using Bloomberg data).
-They work by pulling the € curve of the issuer (selected in-app by user) and performing regression to interpolate over the maturity eactly equal to the Hybrid bond Next-Call-Date Rergression is pulled from bloomberg, and is done over points that match user requirements (maturity, amount outstanding) Interactive graphs are then plotted using plotly
+They work by pulling the € curve of the issuer (selected in-app by user) and performing regression to interpolate over the maturity eactly equal to the Hybrid bond Next-Call-Date Regression is pulled from bloomberg, and is done over points that match user requirements (maturity, amount outstanding) Interactive graphs are then plotted using plotly

 Different model of regression (limited to the one made available by bloomberg): Nelson-Siegel, Nelson-Siegel-Svensson, Linear, Linear-Log, Log-Log. as of now Polynomial and Quadratic models are not available on BQNT/BQL even if they are enabled in NIA<GO>